Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Census Method

 where $K_t(v)\coloneqq\{u \in V(G):~ d(u,v)=t\}$ denotes the $t$-neighbors of $v$.

-If one assume that the subgraph of $G$ induced by the vertices within $t$ edges of $v$ is a tree, the expected value of $N_t(v)$ is approximately $[(a+b)/2]^t$ and the expected value of $x_v \cdot \Delta_t(v)$, i.e., the expected number of these vertices in the same community as $v$ minus the expected number of these vertices in the other community, is approximately $[(a-b)/2]^t$.
+If one assumes that the subgraph of $G$ induced by the vertices within $t$ edges of $v$ is a tree, the expected value of $N_t(v)$ is approximately $[(a+b)/2]^t$, and the expected value of $x_v \cdot \Delta_t(v)$, i.e.,\ the expected number of these vertices in the same community as $v$ minus the expected number of these vertices in the other community, is approximately $[(a-b)/2]^t$.
 So, if one can somehow independently determine which community a vertex is in with an accuracy of $1/2 + \alpha$ for some $\alpha > 0$, one will be able to predict the label of each vertex with an accuracy of roughly $1/2 + [(a-b)^2/(2(a+b))]^{t/2}\cdot\alpha$, by guessing it as the majority of $v$'s $t$-neighbors.
 Under the unsupervised learning setting, one can get a small advantage, $\alpha \sim \Theta(1/\sqrt{n})$, by randomly initializing labels.
 It is guaranteed by the central limit theorem that such a fraction exists in either an agreement or disagreement form.

 To amplify this lucky guess, we need $t$ to be sufficiently large so that $[(a-b)^2/(2(a+b))]^{t/2} > \sqrt{n}$, which implies $[(a+b)/2]^t>n$.
-Note $d = (a+b)/2$ is the average degree.
-This means before the signal is strong enough for our purpose, not only our tree approximation will break down, but vertices will be exhausted.
-However, if we have access to some of the true labels, i.e., in the semi-supervised setting, we can leverage the tree structure for a non-vanishing advantage over random guessing.
+Note that $d = (a+b)/2$ is the average degree.
+This means before the signal is strong enough for our purpose, not only our tree approximation will break down, but vertices will also be exhausted.
+However, if we have access to some of the true labels, i.e.,\ in the semi-supervised setting, we can leverage the tree structure to get a non-vanishing advantage over random guessing.

 Let $A$ be the adjacency matrix associated with $G$.
 Consider the random variables $Y_u$ representing votes of directly connected neighbors,

 We have

 By definition of the planted bisection model,